uktrade/trade-remedies-docker/README.md

 Run `make first-use`

+### Required manual configuration

+You *must* update values to your `local.env` files to operate the websites locally.
+See the inline comments in the individual repositories.

+Run `make collect-notify-templates`

 ## BDD testing

 Behavioural testing is provided by Behave Django - https://github.com/behave/behave-django and can be triggered by: